schadis/DMWC-Warrior/README.md

 ## Todo:

-* atm you need to hold down the button until all cds are used
+* atm you trigger the Cds with a button press or auto
+* if this loop is started it will use cds untel there is no cd left
-* need to make changes that one single press is enough
+* need to make it use the cds in optimal order and timing on keypress
+* and use other spells in between them not all after each other

 ## Changelog
 ## 10.08.2020